 How will GDPR impact Life Sciences organisations?

-On May 25th 2018, the long awaited GDPR (General Data Protection Regulation) comes into force and applies to any firm located in the EU or who processes personal data of EU Citizens regardless of where in the world they are located.
-That includes the UK, which will also adopt GDPR on May 25th, and will maintain the regulation post-Brexit, as confirmed in last year’s Queen’s Speech.
+On May 25th, the long awaited GDPR (General Data Protection Regulation) comes into force and applies to any firm located in the EU or who processes personal data of EU Citizens regardless of where in the world they are located.
+That includes the UK, which will also adopt GDPR on the same day, and will maintain the regulation post-Brexit, as confirmed in last year’s Queen’s Speech.

 The regulation is set to disrupt businesses across the world, and provide a big data privacy boost for EU consumers, by tightening privacy legislation and implementing a consistent approach across all EU member states.